percona/everest-doc/docs/install/install_everest_helm_charts.md

 # Install Percona Everest using Helm

 This section explains how to install Percona Everest using [Helm](https://helm.sh/) as an alternative to `everestctl`.
 Helm charts simplify the deployment process by packaging all necessary resources and configurations, making them ideal for automating and managing installations in Kubernetes environments.

+Percona Helm charts can be found in [percona/percona-helm-charts](https://github.com/percona/percona-helm-charts) repository in Github.

 ## Install Percona Everest and deploy namespaces